Orasund/littleWorldPuzzler/devlog2.md

 In the last devlog, we introduced a small proof of concept.
 Today i want to expand that concept and see if i run into any walls.

-The current game is bit to hard.
+The current game is bit too hard.
 To fix this i am thinking of rewarding the player with new cards every 10 turns.
 This is actually the same mechanic as in the original game, but this time im thinking of letting the player choose the cards they get.